tobyzawthuhtet/Rubber-Tree-Segmentation-/README.md

 This project aims to help beginners in both Geospatial technology and deep learning to understand and work out a particular segmentation project on their own.

+Humbly published this repo in pursuits of trying our utmost to be a great lift for Myanmar Geoinformatic and Machine learning society.
+Since both contributors were still at their grittiest learning phase, sincere apologies are delivered if any mistakes or inconveiences are encountered.

 ## Utils
 - image_utils.py (used for image preprocessing and postprocessing)